manzt/anywidget/rfcs/0001-widget-composition-and-signals.md

 ## Design Decisions

 **Why `signal` over return callbacks?** Collapses setup/teardown, composes with browser APIs.
-Return callbacks still work for backward compat.
-When both present, return callback fires first, then signal aborts.
+Return callbacks still work for backward compat — they are wired as `abort` listeners on the signal, so cleanup runs when the signal fires.

 **Why `initialize` returns exports (not `render`)?** `initialize` runs once per instance; `render` runs per view.
 Exports are per-instance. `render` accesses shared state via closures (factory pattern).

 **Why freeform exports?** VS Code proves duck-typed extension APIs scale.
 No schema validation — widget authors define interfaces, consumers type-check at the boundary.

-**Why `experimental.getWidget` (for now)?** Long-term home is `model.getWidget`.
-Shipping on `experimental` first to validate before committing to `AnyModel`.

-**Why trait name, not raw ID?** Abstracts the wire format.
-Widget code never sees comm IDs or `_anywidget_slots_` internals.
+**Why a `host` namespace (for now)?** Composition is a new capability that touches lifecycle, rendering, and cross-widget coordination.
+A dedicated `host` prop makes the surface legible — `experimental` is for unstable pre-AFM APIs, `host` is for capabilities the host runtime provides to a widget.
+The long-term goal is to promote `getWidget` / `getModel` to `AnyModel` methods once the design settles.

+**Why ref string, not trait name?** `model.get(key)` already returns the ref string — forwarding that value to `host.getWidget` keeps the JS API uniform with every other synced trait.
+Widgets never have to know that a particular key is "special."
+It also means a widget can resolve refs that live anywhere in state (including nested positions, values in dicts/lists), not just top-level traits.

+**Why `getModel` alongside `getWidget`?** `getWidget` waits for `initialize` and returns a rendered handle — the right API for view composition. `getModel` is the escape hatch for widgets that need raw model access (subscribing to events, reading state) without participating in rendering.
+Both are thin wrappers over the same ref-string resolution.

-**Why no list slots?** `children: list[Slot]` requires diffing, keying, efficient updates.
-Deferred.
+**Why no list slots?** `children: list[Widget]` on the wire works today (auto-detection recurses), but the JS-side ergonomics (diffing, keying, efficient updates) are unresolved.
+Deferred to a future RFC that focuses on that problem.

 **Why auto-detect instead of an explicit wrapper type?** Objects that adhere to the anywidget protocol (have a `MimeBundleDescriptor`) or extend `AnyWidget` already carry enough information for serialization.
-The serialization layer can detect these objects directly, mirroring how `remove_buffers` auto-detects binary types. `Slot` is provided only as a type alias for annotations.
+The serialization layer detects these objects directly, mirroring how `remove_buffers` auto-detects binary types. `WidgetTrait` is provided for traitlets validation (so assigning a non-widget raises at assignment time), and `anywidget.Widget` is a type alias for annotations.

 **Circular resolution** deadlocks.
 Documented limitation — circular deps are a design smell.